FarsetLabs/farsetlabs.github.io/community/expenses_purchasing.md

 ---
 title: Expenses and Spending Policy
 layout: default
-category : pages
+category: pages
-toc : True
+toc: True
-tags : []
+tags: []
+permalink: /community/expenses_purchasing
 ---

 # Purpose
 This document is intended to ensure clarity regarding the spending of Farset Labs money, through direct purchases or through expenses claims.
 It outlines the general procedures that must be adhered to, and the approvals that must be obtained prior to spending money.

 # Spending of Money by Directors
 Purchases and expenses must be approved before they are performed.

 The table below outlines the number of directors required to approve any given transaction.